meeran2019/microservice-architecture/Overview.md

 Below architecture diagram gives the high level overview of the process and tools involved.

 - AWS infrastructure including EKS and other services are created by using Terraform and scanned by TFSec for security check.
-- ArgoCD is pull and gitops based CD tool used for deployment whenever changes in source repo which support kubernetes manifest, Helm manifest and Kustomize.
+- ArgoCD is pull and gitops based CD tool used for deployment whenever changes in source repo which support kubernetes manifest, Helm template and Kustomize.
-- For monitoring, Cloudwatch is natively support in AWS and easy integration with EKS.
-New Relic gives the  dashboard and support both onprem and cloud.
+- For monitoring, New Relic gives the  dashboard and support both onprem and cloud.
 - Kubernetes resource objects like deployment, service are created and templatized using HELM.
 - For front end and backend application, deployed using deployment and exposed through service
-- Services are exposed through ingress and access by external customer.
+- Services are exposed through ingress and access by end customer.
-- For database, AWS Aurora provides 5 time faster than postgresql.
+- For database, AWS Aurora provides 3 time faster than postgresql.

 ![Alt text](EKS.png)